linuxserver/docker-mods/README.md

 ## Mod usage instructions

-The file gets placed in your persistant data, at `/config/nginx/cf_real-ip.conf`
+The file gets placed in your persistent data, at `/config/nginx/cf_real-ip.conf`

-To enable nginx to read the ips from this file, you need the following in your nginx.conf (http section):
+To enable nginx to read the IPs from this file, you need the following in your `nginx.conf` (`http` section):

 ```nginx
 real_ip_header X-Forwarded-For;